[Editor’s note: “4 Marijuana Stocks to Buy for the Big 2020 Rebound” is regularly updated to include the most relevant information available.]

 The second-half bull thesis on Cronos boils down to two things.

-Second, huge resources give the company ample firepower to invest in strategic growth opportunities once the virus fades.
+Second, that huge balance gives the company ample firepower to invest in strategic growth opportunities once the virus fades.
 This firepower will enable Cronos to capitalize on rebounding Canadian cannabis demand in the second-half of 2020, paving the path for big growth over the next few quarters.

 All in all, then, Cronos will weather the coronavirus storm better than other cannabis producers, and has ample firepower to recharge growth in the second half of 2020.

-This reality isn’t reflected in CRON stock, which is down 33% year-to-date.
-As such, present weakness looks like an opportunity… once coronavirus headwinds pass.
+This reality isn’t reflected in CRON stock, which is down 25% year-to-date.
+As such, present weakness looks like an opportunity.

 Shares of cannabis producer Aphria have struggled significantly in 2020, mostly because the company reported second quarter numbers in January that missed across the board.

-But, Aphria does have $345 million in cash and investments to help weather this near-term demand impact, and the base case is for Covid-19 to pass within the next few months.
+Third, Aphria has $345 million in cash and investments to help weather this near-term coronavirus storm, and come out the other side ready to grow rapidly.

 Last, but not least, on this list of marijuana stocks to buy once coronavirus headwinds pass is Aurora.